 Basically, all vehicles that want to drive into the environmental zone need a sticker.
 This also applies to buses that take tourists to events.
 If you are based in the low emission zone and can prove that the vehicle cannot be technically retrofitted, you can obtain an individual exemption permit for a period of one year.

 The same requirements apply to motorhomes as to other motor vehicles: without a sticker, driving in the low emission zone is prohibited.

 - Vintage cars:

-Vintage cars are generally exempt from the driving ban if they bear the vintage car registration plate "H" or the red 07 vintage car registration plate.
-This also applies to vehicles registered in another member state of the European Union, another contracting party to the Agreement on the European Economic Area or Turkey if they meet equivalent requirements.
+Vintage cars are generally exempt from the driving ban if they carry the vintage car license plate "H" or the red 07 vintage car license plate.
+This also applies to vehicles registered in another member state of the European Union, another party to the Agreement on the European Economic Area or Turkey if they meet equivalent requirements.

 - Munich blanket exemption:

-There is a blanket exemption for journeys to the Grossmarkthalle via Schäftlarnstraße.
+There is a blanket exemption for trips to the Grossmarkthalle via Schäftlarnstraße.
 In this case, you can drive into the low emission zone without a sticker.